hidgjens/Chess-Analysis/README.md

 I have attempted to write a process which batches the games from a `.pgn` file and processes them using a processing pool.

-Records are gathered and stored in a partitions parquet structure.
+Records are gathered and stored in a partitioned parquet structure.

 To create plots from the records, I read the parquet data in batches since I did not download enough RAM for my computer.
 The results